-Important

-The member -RHILEV-.RLSSAMP(KLSVTLST) contains VTAM APPL macro definitions with the corresponding ACBNAME parameters.
-Please ensure that the APPLIDs and ACBNAMEs do not conflict with any existing network names defined in your NCPGENs.
+Important: The member -RHILEV-.RLSSAMP(KLSVTLST) contains VTAM APPL macro definitions with the corresponding ACBNAME parameters.
 Your VTAM system programmer should be able to identify names in member KLSVTLST that conflict with your installation's naming convention.

 -RHILEV-.RLSSAMP(KLSVTLST) contains the list of VTAM APPL definitions that are used in this installation.